How to Contact Your Representative About USAID & Foreign Aid Cuts

 Tips for Your Call or Email

 Start with your city.
-Foreign aid connects to local interests — faith communities, international businesses, universities with global partnerships, and veterans all have stakes in U.S. foreign assistance.
+Foreign aid connects to local interests โ€” faith communities, international businesses, and universities all have stakes in U.S. foreign assistance.

 Connect to shared values.
 American leadership, disease prevention, famine relief, and supporting democracy abroad resonate across political lines.